 FLIPPING YOUR MATTRESS:

-Note*: Turning a mattress is an easy job for 2 people, but please don't do damage to yourself or the mattress by trying it alone.
+NOTE: Turning a mattress is a easy job for 2 people, but please do not damage yourself or the mattress by trying it alone.

 MATTRESS ROTATION & FLIPPING SCHEDULE:

 Alternate rotating and flipping your mattress as illustrated.